SoftUni-Internal/interactive-content/EN/01-Objects-and-Classes/05-Homework.md

 Model: Volkswagen
 Color: black
 Horsepower: 423
-Cars have average horsepower of: 342.00.
+Cars have an average horsepower of: 342.00.
-Trucks have average horsepower of: 365.67.
+Trucks have an average horsepower of: 365.67.
 [/output]
 [/test]
 [/tests]